xAlessandroC/route2vel/README.md

 You can install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on Windows or the `docker` package in most Linux distributions.
 The launch script will download and locally setup all other dependencies.

+Note that it requires approximately 3GB of free space!

 The WebUI allows you to specify a starting and arrival location, and will compute the route.
 Then it will display it, and save the interpolated geometry data in a CSV at the path specified in the WebUI.
 The first launch might take some time, as the program downloads map data.